mideind/EmblaFlutterApp/README.md

 ## Credits

 The Embla client uses Google's [Speech-to-Text API](https://cloud.google.com/speech-to-text) for speech recognition.
-Speech synthesis is accomplished via voices commissioned by [Blindrafélagið](https://blind.is), the Icelandic Association of the Visually Impaired.
+Speech synthesis is accomplished via synthetic voices commissioned by [Blindrafélagið](https://blind.is), the Icelandic Association of the Visually Impaired.

 ## GPL License